shivannis/xandr-docs-public/xandr-docs/articles/curate/geo-radius-segments.md

 ---
-title : Geo Radius Segments
-description : A geo radius segment is a list of latitude, longitude, and radius data. ms.date : 10/28/2023
+title : Microsoft Curate - Geo Radius Segments description : A geo radius segment is a list of latitude, longitude, and radius data. ms.date : 10/28/2023
 ---